Sakshideshmukh4/Azure-end-end-DE-Project1/README.md

 This end-to-end solution exemplifies how modern data-driven businesses can leverage Azure to transform raw data into meaningful insights, driving informed decision-making. ✅
 ---
 ## Acknowledgment 🎉
 This project draws inspiration from an insightful GitHub repository by Ansh Lamba.
-For a detailed video walkthrough, check out his YouTube channel.
+For a detailed video walkthrough, check out his [YouTube channel](https://youtu.be/0GTZ-12hYtU?feature=shared) .
 Special thanks to Ansh for providing such valuable resources and guidance for aspiring data engineers!